freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/take-home-projects/manage-a-book-trading-club.md

 # --description--

-**Objective:** Build an app that is functionally similar to this: <https://manage-a-book-trading-club.freecodecamp.rocks/>.
+**Objective:** Build an app that is functionally similar to this: <a href="https://manage-a-book-trading-club.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://manage-a-book-trading-club.freecodecamp.rocks/</a>.

 Fulfill the below user stories and get all of the tests to pass.
 Use whichever libraries or APIs you need.
 Give it your own personal style.